Categories

 Versions

-RapidMiner StandPy is an optional module for RapidMiner AI Hub which adds support for always-on Python interpreters to reduce latency.
-The module can be used as an alternative Python environment when embedding Python code into RapidMiner processes.
+StandPy is an optional module for Altair AI Hub adding support for always-on Python interpreters to reduce latency.
+The module can be used as an alternative Python environment when embedding Python code into Altair AI Studio processes.

-By default, RapidMiner starts a new Python interpreter for every Python operator embedded in a RapidMiner process.
-For most use cases this behavior is desirable as it guarantees complete script isolation and the 100-1000ms of overhead for initializing the Python interpreter are usually negligible.
+By default, each Python operator embedded in a process starts its own new Python interpreter.
+This behavior is suitable for most use cases as it ensures complete script isolation and the associated 100-1000ms overhead for initializing the interpreter is typically negligible.

-There is however one exception: when deploying a light-weight process as web service this overhead is most likely not acceptable.
-It is this specific use case for which StandPy is designed to offer an alternative mode of running Python scripts.
+One notable exception occurs when deploying lightweight processes as web services, where this overhead might not be tolerable.
+It is this specific use case for which StandPy is designed to offer a distinct mode for executing Python scripts.

 The setup documentation consists of the following parts: